Jeremy-Gstein/C-Inspect/README.md

 # C-Inspect
 A Simple WoW Addon That Will Pull Up a Friendly Players Inspect Gear Frame By Pressing Control + Left Mouse On The Player.
 Thank You For Using This Addon!
-If You Experience Any Issues Using C-Inspect Feel Free To Open An Issue Or Email Me At shodo@shodo.link
+If You Experience Any Issues Using C-Inspect Feel Free To Open An Issue Or Email Me At shodo@pm.me

+####Update 11/20/2022

+> - Fixed frame closing when control_key is held.
+> - Added new `/rl` command to reload the game easier.

 Client Install:
 1. Ensure That There is a WoW Addon Client Downloaded (Curse, WoWUp, Etc...)